 Opportunities for hyperglycemia exist during each surgical phase and therefore must be monitored at each phase.
-Maintenance of blood sugars within the range of 140 or 150 to 180 or less is a reasonable goal.32 Intensive postoperative glucose control (targeting levels less than 110mg/dL) has not been shown to reduce the risk of SSI and may actually lead to higher rates of adverse outcomes, including stroke and death.^{33,34} Establish protocols to monitor perioperative glucose levels.
+Maintenance of blood glucose level less than 200mg/dL in diabetic and non-diabetic patients is recommended.30 Intensive post-operative glucose control (targeting levels less than 110mg/dL) has not been shown to reduce the risk of SSI and may actually lead to higher rates of adverse outcomes, including stroke and death.^{31,32} Establish protocol to monitor peri-operative glucose levels.

-- + Obtain glucometers for every anesthesia station. - + Identify patients at risk for hyperglycemia in the perioperative period; the list should not be limited to diabetic patients.

-- + Require glucose testing for every surgical patient upon arrival in the operating room; perform glucose testing when blood pressure, heart rate, temperature and oxygen saturation are being recorded. - + Develop a perioperative glycemic control team that includes surgeons, anesthesiologists, endocrinologists and nurses who are assigned the responsibility for blood-glucose monitoring and control. - + Minimize extreme glucose spikes and drops during perioperative care. - + Establish guidelines on holding sulfonurea agents and metformin for 24 hours prior to elective surgeries and for adjusting the patient's insulin dose on the morning of surgery.
-Patients with an insulin pump may need a continual basal insulin rate the morning of surgery.35 - + Develop the guidelines to perioperative glucose control in collaboration with your medical staff and clinical pharmacist.
+- > Obtain glucometers for every anesthesia station. - > Identify patients at risk for hyperglycemia in the peri-operative period; list should not be limited to diabetic patients. - > Require glucose testing for every surgical patient upon arrival in the operating room.
+Perform glucose testing when BP, heart rate, temperature and oxygen saturation are being recorded. - > Develop a peri-operative glycemic control team that includes surgeons, anesthesiologists, endocrinologists, and nurses who are assigned the responsibility for blood glucose monitoring and control. - > Minimize extreme glucose spikes and drops during peri-operative care. - Establish guidelines on holding sulfonurea agents and metformin for 24 hours prior to elective surgeries and for adjusting the patient's insulin dose on the morning of surgery.
+Patients with an insulin pump may need continual basal insulin rate the morning of surgery. - > Develop the guidelines to peri-operative glucose control in collaboration with your medical staff and clinical pharmacist.

-- · Percentage of patients who had their blood sugar checked intraoperatively - Percentage of anesthesia stations that have a functioning glucometer present
+- · Percentage of patients who had their blood sugar checked intra-operatively - · Percentage of anesthesia stations that have a functioning glucometer present

-Surgeons, anesthesiologists, intensivists and nursing staff must be included in the education, design and testing of efforts to control blood glucose levels.
+Surgeons, anesthesiologists, intensivists, and nursing staff must be included in the education, design and testing of efforts to control blood glucose levels.
 This will promote adoption of practice and facilitate success of supporting processes.
-Examples of supporting the hardwiring of processes include:
+Examples of supporting hardwiring processes include:

-- + Implementing a glucose-control protocol for all surgical patients. - + Periodically auditing operating room blood-sugar values to assess for signs of practice drift. - + In the protocol, including an algorithm for the appropriate administration of intravenous insulin to patients with intraoperative and postoperative hyperglycemia. - + Including diabetic-medication adjustments for the morning of surgery in the preoperative call the night before surgery.
+- > Implementing a glucose control protocol for all surgical patients. - > Periodically audit operating room blood sugar values to assess for signs of practice drift. - > In the protocol, include an algorithm for the appropriate administration of intravenous insulin to patients with intra-operative and post-operative hyperglycemia. - > Include diabetic medication adjustments the morning of surgery in the pre-op call the night before surgery.